Kotlin/j2k-vscode/extension/README.md

 ### Reporting an issue

 To report a bug or an issue, please use GitHub issues and log an issue under this repository.
+When reporting, include as much detail as possible (steps to reproduce, expected vs. actual behaviour, screenshots, etc.).

 ### Contributing

+Contributions are welcome!
+If you'd like to improve the project, please fork the repository and create a pull request with your changes.
+Make sure your code is formatted and linted (`npm` targets exist for these actions) and includes relevant documentation updates.
+For larger contributions, consider opening an issue first.

 ## Features